 Gregory A. Wedner

-Gregory A. Wedner is Managing Partner of Lozano Smith.
-He serves clients throughout California.
+Gregory A. Wedner is a Partner who serves clients throughout California.
 His legal expertise is litigation on behalf of public agencies.

 Mr. Wedner has tried numerous bench and jury trials in state and federal courts throughout California, obtained many summary judgments and adjudication orders in all judicial forums, and briefed or argued multiple state and federal appellate matters.
 He has also represented school districts, cities, counties, state agencies and law enforcement command staff in defense of employment, civil rights, and construction claims.